 To choose good plants for your southern window, it’s important to understand how plants work.

 Plants’ leaves allow them to take in light.
 They also allow water to evaporate from the plant.

 The more light and heat around a plant, the more water it will lose.
 Too much water loss adds up to burned leaves and dead plants.

 For this reason, plants with big, soft leaves are not typically good choices for a southern window.

-Cactus and succulents are excellent candidates to thrive in this setting because they are naturally adapted to do well in a desert setting. (see pencil and prickly pear cactus)
+Cactus and succulents are excellent candidates to thrive as window cactus garden plants because they are naturally adapted to do well in a desert setting. (see Aloe Vera, Pencil and Prickly Pear cactus)

 This is especially true of barrel-type cactus that does not actually have leaves.
 0

 The skin of the cactus provides a minimum of surface area for water to evaporate.

 Thorns also help protect cactus from excess sun.
 When a cactus has lots of thorns, very closely spaced, they provide the plant with shade.